HoppouAI/ProjectGabriel-Framework/README.md

 ## Usage

+### Easy Start
+Just run `run.bat` in the main folder.
+It will start the supervisor script for you.

+### Manual Start
-To start the framework, run the supervisor script inside your activated environment:
+To start the framework manually, run the supervisor script inside your activated environment:

 ```bash
 python supervisor.py